zendframework/zend-stratigility/doc/book/api.md

 ## Middleware Decorators

-Starting in version 1.3.0, we offer the ability to work with http-interop middleware.
+Starting in version 1.3.0, we offer the ability to work with http-interop/http-middleware.
 Internally, if a response prototype is composed in the `MiddlewarePipe`, callable middleware piped to the `MiddlewarePipe` will be wrapped in one of these decorators.

 Two versions exist: